BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

     - Leaf Blade
     - X-Scissor

-What would be a gauntlet of four trainers without healing or switching your Pokemon without a Champion fight at the end?
+What would be a gauntlet of four trainers without healing or switching your Pokémon without a Champion fight at the end?
 At this point in the game, her Yanmega, Leavanny, and Primarina are nothing we can't handle.
 Alolan Muk gets free defenses on this field thanks to its ability, and can boost its Atk and Def further on its free first turn from seed.
 Then there are the two demons.
 Mega Scizor is, by now, at least a known demon.
 It can boost to +3 with Swords Dance then hit like an absolute menace with Bullet Punch.
 The first time we have to fight a Xerneas is here however... and there's a reason this thing is regarded as so good.
 If you're not careful it will get +2 in SpA, SpD, and Spe then sweep you with field boosted Moonblast and Secret Sword.
 Ouch!

 A well chosen sweeper can deal with everything barring these two.
 If you're stuck on them, consider something with a Fire move for Scizor and a physical boosted Steel move for Xerneas.
-Using Magical Seeds on your own Pokemon will extend the "free turn" effect to them as well, so that may just be the key to overcoming Reborn's future champion.
+Using Magical Seeds on your own Pokémon will extend the "free turn" effect to them as well, so that may just be the key to overcoming Reborn's future champion.

 Talk to Shelly once you're done here.
 You'll be taken back to your time... and you can talk to **Celebi** to take it with you!
 Hooray!
 Return to the Nightclub.